ravendb/ravendb-nodejs-client/README.md

 ## Getting started

-1. Require `DocumentStore` class from package
+1. Require the `DocumentStore` class from the ravendb package
 ```javascript
 const { DocumentStore } = require('ravendb');
 ```